 Competition to this Datsun in 1968 included Alfa Romeo’s Spider 1600 Duetto, Lotus’ Élan S4, MG’s MGC and Triumph’s TR5/TR6.

 More info: Listing has ended.
-Search on eBay for similar 1968 Datsun
+Click to search on eBay for similar 1968 Datsun (Affiliate link)

 Seller's other items: motoexotica

 Location: Fenton, Missouri, United States